Software testing: Software quality assurance

-Software testing may be considered a part of a software quality assurance (SQA) process.
+In some organizations, software testing is part of a software quality assurance (SQA) process.
 In SQA, software process specialists and auditors are concerned with the software development process rather than just the artifacts such as documentation, code and systems.
 They examine and change the software engineering process itself to reduce the number of faults that end up in the delivered software: the so-called defect rate.
 What constitutes an acceptable defect rate depends on the nature of the software; a flight simulator video game would have much higher defect tolerance than software for an actual airplane.
 Although there are close links with SQA, testing departments often exist independently, and there may be no SQA function in some companies.

 Software testing is an activity to investigate software under test in order to provide quality-related information to stakeholders.
 By contrast, QA (quality assurance) is the implementation of policies and procedures intended to prevent defects from reaching customers.

+Measures

+Quality measures include such topics as correctness, completeness, security and ISO/IEC 9126 requirements such as capability, reliability, efficiency, portability, maintainability, compatibility, and usability.

+There are a number of frequently used software metrics, or measures, which are used to assist in determining the state of the software or the adequacy of the testing.

+Artifacts

+A software testing process can produce several artifacts.
+The actual artifacts produced are a factor of the software development model used, stakeholder and organisational needs.

+Test plan

+A test plan is a document detailing the approach that will be taken for intended test activities.
+The plan may include aspects such as objectives, scope, processes and procedures, personnel requirements, and contingency plans.
+The test plan could come in the form of a single plan that includes all test types (like an acceptance or system test plan) and planning considerations, or it may be issued as a master test plan that provides an overview of more than one detailed test plan (a plan of a plan).
+A test plan can be, in some cases, part of a wide "test strategy" which documents overall testing approaches, which may itself be a master test plan or even a separate artifact.